hackorama/hermosa/design/README.md

   - Async HTTP client like axios for making REST API calls from frontend
 - Observability, logging and metrics
   - ELK and Prometheus because of integration with K8s

+## High level design principles

+- Stateless shared-nothing horizontal scaling app servers
+- Break services based on single responsibility and using the appropriate data system
+  - Cart/Session using Redis, Order processing with PostgreSQL, Comments/Review using MongoDB etc.
+- Load balanced ingress to REST API services used by mobile app and nodejs servers
+- Web frontend will also be served by horizontally scaled nodjs servers through load balancer
+- Distributed datastores should be selected and configured for easy cluster extension and node failure toleration
+- Service mesh and api gateway for service discoverability and centralized API entrypoint and management
+- Performance (latency, concurrency) consideration when designing apps and systems architecture
+  - Reactive event driven design where applicable for concurrency
+  - Queuing, caching, batching for distributed processing
+  - Rate limit, Circuit breaker retries, queueing to avoid cascading failures
+  - Regular Load, scalability tests to track performance regressions
+  - Compression, batching for networking optimizations
+  - CDN edge caches to offload static assets and caching policies
+- Prefer mature and active technology over very new technology stack that may not get adoption
+  - If trying out new technology make it easily swappable using an adapter/plugin layer
+  - Try to leverage newer infra tooling outside the application code, especially on evolving ecosystem like k8s
+- Deployment strategies for HA, Failover, Disaster Recovery using geo separated multi-region DC's
+- Strong CI/CD deployment quick code change to fully tested deployed cluster
+- Along with features, keep focus on non-functional logging, observability, scaling etc.
+- Deployment separation of platform infrastructure that could be shared by multiple application
+- Application deployment isolation using namespaces and grouping using pods
+- Security must be baked in from design, development to deployment
+  - Leverage automated security scanning tools as part of CI/CD

 ### No downtime